rotationsymmetry/rotationsymmetry.github.io/_posts/2015-07-06-penalty-summary.md

 * the probability of only including the relevant variables in the model approaches to 100%
 * the estimated effect of the selected variables will center around the true effect and the variability of estimate can be sufficiently characterized.

-Oracle property is one of the holy grails of.
+Oracle property is one of the holy grails of high dimensional statistical learning.
 A penalty with oracle property can essentially pick the needle from the haystack with ease as if it is the oracle knowing exactly where the needle is.

 ### Handling Correlated Variables
 In the high dimensional data, there are could be one or more groups of predictors that are relevant and are highly correlated with each other within the group.
 Some penalty terms, such as lasso, are very likely to pick only one predictor within each group.
 This is of course less than ideal as we would lose information by ignoring the rest of the predictors within the same group.
 Convex penalties, such as elastic net, are able to overcome this and include all predictors.